-We currently have over 100 port members, which between them colelctively manage in excess of 350 ports, harbours, terminals and piers located throughout the UK.
+We currently have over 100 port members, which between them collectively manage in excess of 400 ports, harbours, terminals and piers located throughout the UK.
 This includes most of the major port operators as well as many others.

 We also represent ports in the Channel Islands, the Isle of Man and a range of other organisations and networks connected to the sector.

 The BPA is well linked with various Government Departments, Devolved Assemblies and in the post Brexit era we still follow developments from Brussel.
 We are regularly consulted on legislation and policy and act as the voice of our members in these discussions.

 The ports sector is changing rapidly, with new safety, planning, regulatory, environmental and other legislative requirements creating new demands on the industry.